 The internship program enables students to gain practical experience in their major area of academic interest.
 It is intended to be a learning experience which integrates classroom theory with on-site practical training.
 Students are required, as a minimum, to work 50 hours for each hour of credit earned.
 Site must be selected and paperwork must be completed within the first month of the semester the internship occurs.
 Internships are available to Grand View degree-seeking students only.
-Prerequisite: PSYC 327 or consent of instructor.
+Core outcomes met: W, V. Prerequisite: PSYC 327 or consent of instructor.